AMPS Phase vs. AMPS Peak

 What Is Peak Current?

 The motor current could potentially reach 1.41 Amps for a split second.
 The peak of this graph is at 141%.
 This is what peak current is.
-Drivers and controller products only care about what the max current will be at any given point, therefore, they refer to current in terms of peak.
+Drivers and controller products only care about what the max current will be at any given point, therefore, they refer to current in terms of the peak.
 Recent changes are being made since most motion control users understand current in terms of what the motor can handle, thus adding both specs on the driver datasheets.

 What’s the correlation between it all?